AnAge entry for Pan troglodytes

 - Observations

 Physiological observations indicate that chimpanzees develop age-related changes typical of humans at considerably earlier ages, and geriatric chimpanzees were originally defined as animals with 34 years of age and older [0590].
 Even in captivity, young adult chimpanzees have considerably higher mortality rates than humans [0008].
 Therefore, while it is not known whether the pace of ageing is different between chimpanzees and humans, the onset of ageing appears to occur at earlier ages in chimpanzees.
-The MRDT and IMR were estimated based on mortality rates obtained from field sites [0834].
+The MRTD and IMR were estimated based on mortality rates obtained from field sites [0834].
+The difference in longevity does not appear to be related to telomere shortening.
+Telomere attrition rates are similar between the two species and telomeres are twice as long in chimpanzees than in humans [1172].
+Additionally, unlike humans, chimpanzees exhibit few age-related changes in total brain and grey matter volume, cortical thickness, and mean depth and folding of major cortical sulci [1173].
+Aged animals have been found to manifest two of the main histological markers for Alzheimer's Disease in humans, Abeta plaques and NFT [1319].
+Unlike humans, microglia activation was not found to be associated with tau lesions [1320], and other patterns also seem to suggest a difference in the inflammatory process between humans and chimpanzees in response to Alzheimer's disease [1323].
+Furthermore, female chimpanzees have been shown to experience an age-related decline in their cognitive flexibility [1321].

 Determining the maximum longevity of chimpanzees is problematic due to the many anecdotal reports.
-"Cheeta", a male chimpanzee who participated in some Tarzan movies, has been reported to be still alive [0505], as well as died at 80 years of age [0853]; these claims have not been verified and may well be exaggerated.
+"Cheeta", a male chimpanzee who participated in some Tarzan movies, has been reported to still be alive [0505], and having died at 80 years of age [0853]; these claims have not been verified and may well be exaggerated.
 One wild-born female called "Little Mama" was estimated to be over 70 years of age at Lion Country Safari in Florida [0842].
 Another specimen, called "Gregoire", reportedly died at the age of 66 in Congo after living most of his life in Brazzaville Zoo.
 In spite of these claims, chimpanzees in captivity have not been confirmed to live for more than 60 years [0671].
-Therefore, although the issue is controversial, the established maximum longevity of chimpanzees remains the 59.4 years that a female called "Gamma" was when she died in 1992 at Yerkes Regional Primate Research Center in Atlanta [0574].
+The previously established maximum longevity of chimpanzees belonged to a female called "Gamma" that was 59.4 years old when she died in 1992 at Yerkes Regional Primate Research Center in Atlanta [0574].
+However, recently a male, "Jhonny", died in 2019 at the Kobe Oji Zoo in Japan, estimated to be 68 years old [1324].
 Similarly, the maximum longevity in the wild belongs to one 55 year-old female, though there are unverified reports suggesting a longer lifespan [0008].

 Life history traits (averages)